Pre-Physical Therapy Program Highlights

 The pre-physical therapy program is one of several concentrations in the H.C.
 Drew School of Kinesiology.
 With a focus on the function and performance of the human body, the bachelor’s degree program prepares you to help patients regain their physical strength and relearn basic bodily movements.
 Explore a range of topics, including exercise physiology, therapeutic rehabilitation and lower and upper extremity evaluation.

 What Can You Do With a Pre-Physical Therapy Degree?

-The pre-physical therapy program in health and human performance prepares you for the H&HP master’s degree program at McNeese or professional school.
+The pre-physical therapy program in kinesiology prepares you for the master’s degree program at McNeese or professional school.
 With a graduate degree, most physical therapists work for clinics, hospitals, home health care service providers or nursing and residential care facilities.

 Graduate Schools or Programs

 - Master of Science in Exercise Physiology

 - Ochsner Health System

 - Delta Healthcare Providers